USD Coin (USDC) Trading Down 0% This Week

-USD Coin (USDC) traded up 0% against the dollar during the one day period ending at 19:00 PM E.T. on July 18th.
-USD Coin has a total market capitalization of $26.99 billion and approximately $2.96 billion worth of USD Coin was traded on exchanges in the last day.
-During the last seven days, USD Coin has traded 0% lower against the dollar.
-One USD Coin token can currently be bought for about $1.00 or 0.00003353 BTC on major cryptocurrency exchanges.
+USD Coin (USDC) traded up 0% against the US dollar during the 1-day period ending at 11:00 AM E.T. on July 22nd.
+USD Coin has a total market capitalization of $26.86 billion and $5.76 billion worth of USD Coin was traded on exchanges in the last day.
+One USD Coin token can now be purchased for approximately $1.00 or 0.00003346 BTC on popular exchanges.
+During the last week, USD Coin has traded 0% lower against the US dollar.

 Here is how related cryptocurrencies have performed during the last day: